REFORM carries out a Public Debate entitled

-In the presence of the Palestinian ambassador in Libya, Dr. Al-Motawakel Taha, The Palestinian Association for Empowerment and Local Development-REFORM carried out a public debate session entitled ‘Issues within the Palestinian National Council’ aiming to analyze the repercussions of conducting the Palestinian National Council, review the outputs and recommendations of the 23rd meeting, as well as to discuss the level of participation of women and youth in that meeting.
+In the presence of the Palestinian Ambassador in Libya, Dr. Al-Motawakel Taha, The Palestinian Association for Empowerment and Local Development - REFORM carried out a public debate session entitled, "Issues within the Palestinian National Council" aiming to analyze the repercussions of convening the Palestinian National Council, review the outputs and recommendations of the 23rd meeting, as well as to discuss the level of participation of women and youth in that meeting.

-At the beginning of the session, Dr. Al-Motawakel Taha reviewed the history of the Palestinian cause, the reasons behind establishing the National Council, and the conditions that inflicted the Palestinian cause and how to confront it politically and strategically.
+At the beginning of the session, Dr. Al-Motawakel Taha reviewed the history of the Palestinian cause, the reasons behind establishing the National Council, and political circumstances that affected the Palestinian cause.
+He discussed ways to deal with these issues politically and strategically.

 Despite achieving the National Council’s legal quorum, the political quorum was not achieved due to the absence and boycott of a number of Palestinian political parties.
-Several of those who have declared their participation in the council’s course expressed their disapproval of conducting a national council without consensus.
+Several of those who have declared their participation in the Council’s session also expressed their disapproval of conducting a national council without a consensus.

-The National Council outputs and the recommendations of the last meeting came out in line with national decisions that call for lifting the sanctions on Gaza and conducting a unifying national council; as these decisions need actual implementation.
+The last meeting of the National Council resulted in a number of outputs and recommendations, in line with national decisions that call for lifting the sanctions on Gaza and forming a unified national council.
+These decisions are in need of actual application.

 Partnership and Renewal

-Participants in the meeting asserted the necessity of enhancing the partnership and representation of all political affiliations and societal groups, particularly women and youth- full, pluralistic and effective partnership that seeks to promote the Palestinian collective identity-, and enabling younger generations of thinking out of the box and developing new ideas.
+Participants in the meeting asserted the necessity of enhancing the partnership and representation of all political affiliations and societal groups, particularly women and youth - a full, pluralistic and effective partnership that seeks to promote the Palestinian collective identity- and enabling younger generations of thinking out of the box and developing new ideas.
 Participants also called for engaging youth and women in political affiliations and enhancing their participation in decision making processes.